 The following is a piece from the Refuat Hanefesh column “Struggling Together: Mental Health in The Torah”.
-On the first Wednesday of every other month, Tzivia Appleman will draw on her time studying in Israel, as well as her passion for enhancing society’s mental health views, to propose ways we can understand the emotional state and struggles of the characters and leaders of Tanach many of us grew up with.
+In this column, Tzivia Appleman draws on her time studying in Israel, as well as her passion for enhancing society’s mental health views, to propose ways we can understand the emotional state and struggles of the characters and leaders of Tanach many of us grew up with.
 The opinions shared in this column as they relate to characters in Tanach are the author’s and do not necessarily represent those of Refuat Hanefesh.

 It’s that time of year again – the time to return.
 Our most common association with the word “Teshuva” is that of repentance.
 We cry out in pain and agony over all of our faults, each sin accompanied by a solemn bang on the chest.
 However, as we begin the “Yamim Noaraim” (holy days), the question arises: To what extent should we afflict ourselves with pain and self-degradation during the Teshuva process?